Skip to main content

 Vaccines

-Our work in immunology and vaccine development includes evaluation of new vaccine platforms and immunization procedures and will help pave the way for efficient anti-malaria vaccines.
+Our work in immunology and vaccine development evaluates new vaccine targets and platforms helping pave the way for more effective vaccines.

 Epidemiology